 This nine-lesson curriculum on the Armor of God begins with a lesson identifying the battle and the enemy.
 The next six lessons cover the six pieces of armor as listed by the Apostle Paul in Ephesians 6.
 The eighth lesson discusses how to be a good soldier, and the ninth lesson is a review of the entire series.

 You will need an Armor of God costume to use over the course of the entire series, such as this set from Christianbook.com.
-Try to find a way to display the armor that will also allow you to pick up the pieces as props and have students put them on during different parts of the class.
+Try to find a way to display the armor that will also allow you to easily remove the pieces and have students put them on during different parts of the class.
+(I found a t-shirt display stand at Amazon that worked to display our set.)

-Most weeks students will make a piece of the Armor of God during CRAFT/SNACK time.
+Most weeks, the students will make a piece of the Armor of God during ACTIVITY/SNACK time.
 The activities in this curriculum are more craft-focused than in most of my curricula, so you will want to look ahead to see what supplies are needed in future weeks.
 You might want to assign someone to just focus on crafts during this series.
-Also keep in mind that the CRAFT/SNACK time may take more time than usual.
+Also keep in mind that the ACTIVITY/SNACK portion of the class may take more time than usual.

-Lessons in The Armor of God curriculum are written to fill about 100 minutes and follow this basic schedule:
+Lessons in The Armor of God curriculum are written to fill 1-1/2 to 2 hours and follow this basic schedule:

 As mentioned earlier, the crafts will take up more time than our activities usually do; therefore, you may need to adjust other times accordingly.
-Sometimes we switch BIBLE SKILLS with CRAFT/SNACK to be sure we have enough time for the craft.
+Sometimes we switch BIBLE SKILLS with ACTIVITY/SNACK to make sure we have enough time for the craft.

 During this time, divide the class into smaller groups, a few students per teacher.
-Each student works through a list of verses at his/her own pace.
+Have each student work through a list of six verses at his/her own pace, quoting one at a time, then two at a time, etc., until ready to test on all six verses at once.
 Teachers assist students as needed, and students quote verses to teachers when they are ready.
-Our kids really enjoy this time!
+Our kids really enjoy this time of more individualized attention and interaction with the teachers.

 Anything worth teaching is worth reviewing.
 We want our students to remember the things we have been learning, cumulatively, throughout the series and the year.
 We use questions taken from previous lessons, often incorporating them into a quick game to make REVIEW a fun and interactive time.

-The Bible Lessons are scripted with words you are to say in bold and suggested answers in (parentheses).
+The BIBLE LESSONS are scripted with words you are to say in bold and suggested answers in italics.
 Highlighted words are

 actions you are to take.
 All BIBLE LESSONS end in prayer as it is so